TezBaydu/Milestone-Project-3-Cooking/README.md

 - Profile: Public and Private recipes to alternaelty show upon selection - done through using accordion collapse
 - Recipe: recipe image text box had 1.02 container - Done - had to move end textarea to same line....?!
 - Profile: Line 81: {% if member_recipe.private-switch == "off" %} section not recognised?! - Done Python does not like "-" hyphens !!!

-- Recipe: Dict applied and Array in MongoDB but is not listing
+- Recipe: Dict applied and Array in MongoDB but is not listing - Done Getlist applied after Slack search

 - Col classes have padding right 15px and will not fill page
 - iphone 5 nav menu items not listed correctly